Abraham Lincoln's second inaugural address

 This image of Lincoln delivering his second inaugural address is the most famous photograph of the event.
 Lincoln stands in the center, with papers in his hand.

 African American U.S. troops marching at Lincoln's second inauguration.

 Abraham Lincoln delivered his second inaugural address on Saturday, March 4, 1865, during his second inauguration as President of the United States.
-At a time when victory over secessionists in the American Civil War was within days and slavery in all of the U.S. was near an end, Lincoln did not speak of happiness, but of sadness.
+Despite victory over secessionists in the American Civil War being days away and slavery in all of the U.S. nearing an end, Lincoln did not speak of happiness, but of sadness.
 Some see this speech as a defense of his pragmatic approach to Reconstruction, in which he sought to avoid harsh treatment of the defeated rebels by reminding his listeners of how wrong both sides had been in imagining what lay before them when the war began four years earlier.
 Lincoln balanced that rejection of triumphalism, however, with recognition of the unmistakable evil of slavery.
 The address is inscribed, along with the Gettysburg Address, in the Lincoln Memorial.